sfi0zy/street-monochrome/README.md

 The styles in the first step are related to the RAW files.

-These styles include modules that can't be saved as LUT - `demosaic`, `denoise`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
+These styles include modules that can't be saved as LUT - `demosaic`, `denoise`, `white balance`, `color calibration`, `raw chromatic aberrations`, `contrast equalizer` and `sharpen`.
 One of them should be used as the base.
 They don't change the overall look of the images that much, but they can help with the texture.
 If your camera requires any special preparations - consider changing them.
 If you want to just get the look, but not to play with anything else - you can just skip this first step.

 #### Modern